Seagate/cortx-prvsnr/docs/Architecture/Validation.md

 Legend:

 * `check`: This is the check that has been performed by the called.
-It could be the command executed or a short string describing check performed.
+It could be the command run or a short string describing check performed.

-* `retcode`: Return code either from shell for an executed command or a preferable code decided by the called module to help understand the area of failure.
+* `retcode`: Return code either from shell for a run command or a preferable code decided by the called module to help understand the area of failure.

 * `stdout`: The `stdout` from shell command or a string that describes a success scenario.